 One of the things I learned while researching my desert trip is that the Sahara is farrrr from the main cities.
 You can either hire a private driver, take a bus, or drive yourself.

 All three of these options leave you in Merzouga, the town closest to the desert.
-You can possibly fly as well, but I didn’t do enough research on that because it’s really pricey.
+You can fly as well, but I didn’t do enough research on that because it’s really pricey.

-From there, depending on where you’re staying, you can either get a camel ride to your camp or pay extra for a 4×4 to drive you to the camp.
+From Merzouga, depending on where you’re staying, you can either get a camel ride to your camp or pay extra for a 4×4 to drive you to the camp.
 If you choose the (usually included in the price) camel ride you won’t be able to bring your luggage.

 The camel cannot carry your luggage.
 From what I read, you’ll need to bag your stuff up and leave your luggage in the car.
 For this reason, I went with a 4×4.